lilyhuang-github/ratbot.5/README.md

 # Rat discord bot

-This is an attempt to understand how the Discord API works/API's in general and to get experiencce on making a program for a more real world type thing.
+This was made by me to understand how the Discord API works/API's in general and to get experiencce on making a program for a more real world type thing.

 It's a bot the replies a rat image to user.